| Focus Areas | Equity in the Built Environment | Greenway Business Improvement District | Transportation Management Associations | Accomplishments |

 Despite efforts over the years, the Greenway had previously never supported by a long-term funding plan.
 Since its inception, the Greenway had been financed by a series of leases with the Commonwealth of Massachusetts and supplemented by the Conservancy’s own fundraising and revenue as well as unstructured contributions from abutters.
 The Greenway Business Improvement District (BID) allows abutters to contribute directly towards Greenway costs – helping protect and support the arts, programming, and greenery that make up this gem of downtown.

-A Better City led a robust process to develop a detailed plan for the Greenway BID, including boundary lines, a management plan, and a formula for individual contributions.
+A Better City led the robust process to develop a detailed plan for the Greenway BID, including boundary lines, a management plan, and funding formula for individual contributions.
 Following the establishment of the Greenway BID, A Better City continues to play a central role in BID operations and acts as a point of contact for abutters, the Greenway Conservancy, and other public and private partners.
+Tom Ryan is currently the Executive Director of the BID and oversees the work of the Greenway BID Board of Directors.

 Greenway BID & Conservancy announce Rediscover The Greenway Programmatic Series